aalamu/aalamu/README.md

 #### Hi, I'm Àlámú 👋

-I'm a software engineer specializing in backend development and I can do frontend too.
+I'm a software developer specializing in backend development and I can do frontend too.
 I studied Information Technology and I'm good at information research.

 #### 🎵 Hobbies & Interests